Schneidershades/BionicHealthERP/README.md

 #### System Updates & Upgrades

-BionicHealthERP systems are monitored to provide stress-free system to the party end.
-You are just made to provide your data to the system and the developers woult carry out the rest
+Taking **BionicHealthERP** systems as a full-time activity we monitor to provide stress-free system to the end-user as upgrades and updates are made by developers.
+You are just made to provide your data to the system and the developers would carry out the rest activities.
+The **BionicHealthERP** has a good coding condition and is well sustainable and managable for all end-user parties

-#### BionicHealthERP Components & Functionalities of the
+#### BionicHealthERP Components & Functionalities

 Bionic Health ERP is made up of major health Organizations

-Authentication for the Health-Care/
+Authentication for the Health-Care
 Payroll Management system
 Patients and Health-care services records
 Staff Records and Employent details